quangdaon/quangdao.com/src/posts/blog/2025-07-01-now-by-notion.md

 "Passions" is the top-level database that tracks everything I want to show on my Now page.
 Originally, I called it "Hobbies," but I wanted to be more general.
 I am still a bit iffy on the name but it works for now.
 Each "passion" is rendered as a section on the page, with content pulled directly from its Notion page.

 The Display Mode property controls how it shows on the page.
 By default, it follows the original plan - if there was an activity logged for this in the last two weeks, show it, otherwise don't.
-"Always Show" forces the passion to appear on my Now Page.
+"Always Show" forces the section to appear on my Now Page.
 This is for cases that are not event-bound, like programming, which I do for a living.
-"Always Hide" is a way for me to hide "Passions" I want to track but not render.
-This is mainly for things I do not have content prepared for but have started tracking activity on.
+"Always Hide" is a way for me to hide sections I want to track but not render.
+I envision this being for things I do not have content prepared for but have started tracking activity on.
 At this point, nothing is hidden, but I figured if I was going to add an Always Show, I should have an Always Hide.

 ### Assets